30 Great Midwest Fall Color Getaways

 Ohio: Hocking Hills State Park

 Explore soaring shelf caves, deep gorges and sweeping overlooks at Hocking Hills State Park (55 miles southeast of Columbus).
 Expect company on the trails, especially on the weekends, when crowds snake past the fall colors of Ash Cave and Old Man's Cave.
 But on weekdays, you might have the park more to yourself.
 Nearby Hocking State Forest and Conkle's Hollow State Nature Preserve also offer spectacular fall foliage.
-Hocking Hills State Park
+See our trip guide to the Hocking Hills.

 Kansas: Glacial Hills Scenic Byway four-state overlook